rahmancdp/Openshift-basics-to-pro/Kubernetes.md

 - **2021-Present**: Kubernetes dominates the container orchestration landscape

 ---
 ## 🧐 Why Kubernetes?

-Kubernetes has become the go-to platform for managing containerized applications.
-Its key features include:
+Kubernetes is the most popular platform for managing containerized applications.
+Here’s why:

-- **Automated Rollouts & Rollbacks**: Ensures zero downtime during updates.
+- **Automated Rollouts & Rollbacks**: It updates your app without any downtime and can roll back if something goes wrong.
-- **Self-healing**: Automatically replaces or restarts failed containers.
+- **Self-Healing**: If a container crashes, Kubernetes will automatically restart or replace it.
-- **Horizontal Scaling**: Seamlessly scales your application up or down based on load.
+- **Horizontal Scaling**: It can automatically scale your app up or down based on the amount of traffic or load.

+It makes managing apps easier, more reliable, and scalable!

 ---